Comfort Suites Near Six Flags Magic Mountain

 A community events center which hosts concerts, lectures, theater, art exhibitions and more.
 Skirball houses a museum, cafe and offers educational courses.
 The center aims to explore the correlations between Jewish and American culture, and offers many family-friendly activities.

-This exhibit at the Skirball Cultural Center features an inside look into one of the greatest stories of all time: Noah's Ark.
-This is a tale that spans the continents and crosses cultural barriers.
+This exhibit at the Skirball Cultural Center features an inside look the story of Noah's Ark.
 Here you climb inside the ark and set sail into your imagination with animals and puppets that have been created from recycled materials.
-The interactive ark invites you to load the animals, maintain the peace (by feeding and cleaning up after the beasties), and create a rainstorm.
-When your "voyage" has reached its end visitors walk into mist and sunshine created rainbows, and more activities.
+This interactive ark invites you to load the animals, maintain the peace (by feeding and cleaning up after the beasties), and create a rainstorm.
+When your "voyage" has reached its end visitors walk into mist and sunshine, creating rainbows.
 Noah and his furry friends are usually booked up to a week in advance so check the website for ticket details.
-Visitors will have free access to all exhibits on Thursdays.

 Aries Gallery is a local fine arts gallery that features contemporary and fine artwork mostly from the local artists with a few exhibits from around the world.
 The artwork is beautiful and often has a hopeful tone.
 Although the price of buying an original artwork is often very steep, you window shop and enjoy the gorgeous work for free.